DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

  ### **Significance**
-The related works as mentioned before are still lacking some features, which this paper will make up for.

-IThe main contributions of this paper are as followed:
+The related works as mentioned before are still lacking some features, which this paper will make up for.The main contributions of this paper are as followed:

 * The authors extend their prior work and improve system rate-distortion performance by optimizing the JPEG encoder in the frequency domain.
 * The authors facilitate better coefficient construction at the decoder end by optimizing the JPEG decoder.
 * The neural JPEG is adapted to learn how to edit the discrete cosine transform (DCT) coefficients at both decoder and encoder ends.